abcpeak/wloc/README.md

 # WLOC-LM

-Apple WLOC Location Modification
+> WLOC Location Modification (WLOC-LM) 本项目根据Yu9191/wolc修改

-(原Yu9191/wolc已删库，本项目fork后,改名为WLOC-LM并更新)

 Modify the coordinates returned by Apple's network location services (WiFi/cell tower) to implement network-based virtual location on iOS.
 Open the online point selection page to pick a location for immediate effect, with no need to manually enter latitude and longitude.